|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 If an air born object is detected that might be a threat to the FNR the FNR should be immediately shut down and sufficient heat should be extracted from the primary liquid sodium pool to ensure that there will be no spontaneous combustion with air.

 The inner roof is normally supported by the internal argon pressure, but should that support mechanism fail then the inner roof should be supported by hangers attached to the the outer roof via thermal breaks.
 The inner roof is made from sheet stainless steel and is normally at about 460 degrees C. On top of the inner roof is a layer of high temperature rated insulation so that the space between the outer roof roof and the ached concrete roof is relatively cool.
 This space is normally cooled with forced air to enable roof level service.

 The concrete roof is fabricated from precast arch shaped pieces.
-It must have sufficient strength to withstand an overhead tornado and to support the outer and inner metal roofs.
+It must have sufficient strength to withstand an overhead tornado and to support the two metal roofs.
 The upper surface of the concrete roof should be sod covered so that the reactor position is difficult to visually pinpoint from an overhead aircraft.

 Engineering a roof that can withstand a direct overhead air attack is one of the more difficult aspects of liquid sodium cooled FNR implementation.
 It may ultimately be necessary to locate FNRs deep underground with arched rock roofs to provide security against intentional overhead attack.

 A reasonable compromise is to locate the liquid sodium pool for the new FNR below grade such that in an emergency an argon gas cover can be maintained over the liquid sodium pool while a temporary roof is applied.
 In such circumstances the liquid sodium pool must be cooled below 200 degrees C to avoid spontaneous sodium combustion.
 Circumstances that might lead to such a roof failure include a direct bomb, missle or meteorite strike.